-Add these to your watch list, and enjoy.
+Add these selections to your watch list and start binge watching them as soon as possible.

 Where better to begin than Netflix’s superb adaptation of Andrzej Sapkowski’s book series?
 The show explores the journeys of Geralt of Rivia (Henry Cavill), Yennefer (Anya Chalotra) and Princess Ciri (Freya Allen), who are fated to cross paths in the medieval land of The Continent.